 In this series, “The Danes” attempt to open up these discussions of nationalism and cultural identity through the stories of these Korean adoptees.

 About Rollence Patugan

 Rollence Patugan is a commercial and fine-art photographer as well as an educator based in Los Angeles, California, USA.
-He has been a recurring artist exhibitor for Month of Photography Los Angeles, Smashbox Studios, and City of Brea Art Gallery.
+He has been a recurring artist exhibitor for Month of Photography Los Angeles, Art Share L.A., City of Brea Art Gallery, and Smashbox Studios.

 Rollence left the corporate world, or rather, it left him in 2001 when the tech bubble burst.
 He decided to pursue his dream of becoming an actor, and at some point during this journey, he discovered another passion in his life when he stepped behind the lens bringing his knowledge of story-telling and life’s experiences.
 Ever since then, Rollence has been in the pursuit of capturing those fleeting moments with people.

 Having come from Baldwin Park, California a small but diverse town in the San Gabriel Valley within Los Angeles County, Rollence wants his work to serve the underrepresented people.
 “I grew up in the 1970-80’s without seeing ‘me’ or my Latino friends on popular media such as television or print.
 Being an Asian-American specifically of Filipino and Chinese descent and not being seen in government, sports, entertainment, or the arts felt like we didn’t exist.”
 In his work, he strives to reflect the ethnic diversity that has always been a part of his experiences and reality.
 He starts with simple ideas and builds layers incrementally from there.
 “We are all different, and I love photographing that.”

 Rollence uses traditional medium format color film to capture the photographs for this ongoing series.